huangy22/Insight-fansite-analytics-challenge/README.md

 * **Feature 8: Logs With Server Errors**

     Detect all logs with server error (Status code is between 500 and 599) and write them into a log file called `server_error.txt`.
+Time complexity is O(N).

     *Output*: